MarkNenadov/websocket_proxpy/README.md

 == Instructions ==

-1. In config.yaml, ensure serverType is set to "OPEN_URL" (to allow clients to choose which URL to connect to) or "FORCED_URL" (to make the proxy always connect the client to the same url)
+1. In config.yaml, ensure serverType is set to "OPEN_URL" (to allow clients to choose which URL to connect to) or "FORCED_URL" (to make the proxy always connect the client to the same url) or "FORCED_URL_NO_PASSWORD" (which is the same as "FORCED_URL", except no password is required--the connected client's webscoket requests immediately get proxied)

-2. If you are using FORCED_URL, uncomment and set proxiedUrl to a valid websocket url.
+2. If you are using FORCED_URL or FORCED_URL_NO_PASSWORD, uncomment and set proxiedUrl to a valid websocket url.
    Otherwise it should be commented out with a "#"

 3. Set the other configuration options, such as host, post, passphrase

-4. From within the project root, launch proxy.py
+4. From within the project root, launch proxy.py and connect from a websocket client to the host/port in config.yaml.

-5. Connect from a websocket client to the host/port in config.yaml, and send the password in json like so:
+5. If you are using FORCED_URL_NO_PASSWORD, skip to step 7.
+Otherwise, send the password in json like so:

     {"password": "12345"}

     You will receive a json response where "status" is either "ok" or "error" with an elaboration in "message.

-6. If you are using FORCED_URL, skip this step.
+6. If you are using FORCED_URL or FORCED_URL_NO_PASSWORD, skip this step.
 Otherwise send the url you wish to connect to in json, like so:

     {"url": "ws://localhost:8081/test"}

     You will receive a json response where "status" is either "ok" or "error"  with an elaboration in "message.

-7. Send X amount of further requests to pass along whatever you intend to send to the proxied websocket.
+7. Send X amount of websocket requests, which will be passed along to the proxied websocket.

+8. When you are done and want to connection terminated, send:
+    {"action": "close"}